FurTrader/uno-SPIDER-SHIELD-/README.md

 - connected the other 2 uno ground pins to the ground net
 - added the Uno outline to the silkscreen
 - enlarged the mounting holes to 3.2mm

+## License
+This project is open source hardware, see license.txt

 ## V1 Photos:
 ![Just the board](https://github.com/FurTrader/uno-SPIDER-SHIELD-/blob/main/Photos_V1/IMG_7065.JPG)